signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DynamicSessionCreation"></a>
 ## Dynamic Session Creation

-mediaMin supports [dynamic session creation](#user-content-dynamicsessioncreation), recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating sessions to process subsequent packet flow in each stream it finds.
-[Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config files supplied on the command line.
+mediaMin supports dynamic session creation, recognizing packet streams with unique combinations of IP/port/payload "on the fly", auto-detecting the codec type, and creating sessions to process subsequent packet flow in each stream it finds.
+[Static session configuration](#user-content-staticsessionconfig) is also supported using parameters in a session config file supplied on the command line.

 <a name="SDPSupport"></a>
 ### SDP Support